 The final step is to test your FAQ schema code.
-This can be done easily using Google’s schema markup testing tool.
+This can be done easily using Google’s Rich Results Test tool.

 You simply enter your URL into the tool (as per the screenshot below) and it will verify it for you.

 If it finds any errors, it will highlight them in the results.

 Now, these errors can be a bit tricky to debug — but again, ChatGPT can help with this: you can enter your incorrect schema into the tool and ask it to output a corrected version.
 Usually this works well.